 - develop approaches to improve reform implementation in their own countries.

-Participants left the programmes having developed a country-specific approach on improving student learning outcomes.
+Participants left the programme having developed a country-specific approach on improving student learning outcomes.

-View photos from the 2017 PLP in the gallery below.
+View photos from the 2017 Programme in the gallery below.